nserway/everest-demo/Updated_README.md

 1. Open the `nodered` flows to understand the module flows at http://127.0.0.1:1880

    - Note: The nodered flows will allow the user to understand how modules interact within the demonstrations

 2. Open the demo UI at http://127.0.0.1:1880/ui

    - Note: The demo UI will vary based on the demonstration that is selected

-### STEP 2: Interact with the demo
+# Step 3: Interact with the demo
-- Open the `nodered` flows to understand the module flows at http://127.0.0.1:1880
-- Open the demo UI at http://127.0.0.1:1880/ui

 - When running the Basic and ISO 15118-2 AC Charging with OCPP 1.6J CSMS demo, you can open the SteVe wep portal at http://localhost:8180/steve/manager/home.
 Login with username: admin, password: 1234
 - When running the Basic and ISO 15118-2 AC Charging with OCPP 201 CSMS demo, the script currently checks out the maeve repository and builds it, so it is fairly slow.
   - It starts the Maeve containers in detached mode, so you would need to use docker desktop or `docker logs` to see the logs